RichRK/dev-portfolio/README.md

-A portfolio holding my best development work.
-Created using React, paired with Tailwind CSS.
+A portfolio of my best development work.
+Built with React, Tailwind CSS and TypeScript.

+### To-dos

+* It'd be nice if `<Page>` dynamically imported the banner image rather than relying on the 'public' folder.

-## Useful commands
+### Useful commands

 * npm start — runs the app in development mode at localhost:3000, with hot-reloading
 * npm run build — builds the app for production, into the `build` folder.
 See [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information